remotion-dev/remotion/packages/docs/docs/lambda/with-php/laravel.md

   Press Ctrl+C to stop the server
 ```
-This application will set up a web server that serves a PHP REST endpoint accessible on port `8000`.
+This application will setup a web server that serves a PHP REST endpoint accessible on port `8000`.
 It can be interacted with using an API client such as [curl](https://curl.se/) or [Postman](https://www.postman.com/).

 ### Interacting with the application